akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

             module: pim/product-edit-form/packages             # The requirejs module we just created
             parent: pim-product-edit-form-form-tabs            # The parent extension in the form where we want to be regisetred
             targetZone: container
-            aclResourceId: pim_enrich_product_categories_view  # If you want to register this extension if the user have access to this acl
+            aclResourceId: pim_enrich_product_categories_view  # The user will need this ACL for this extension to be registered
             position: 90                                       # The extension position

 After a cache clear (`app/console cache:clear`), you should see your new tab in the product edit form.
-If not, be sure to have run the `app/console assets:install --symlink web` command
+If not, make sure that you ran the `app/console assets:install --symlink web` command

 Now that we have our extension loaded in our form, we can add some logic into it